megaease/easeprobe/README.md

 ### 1.2 Notification

-Ease Probe supports the following notifications:
+EaseProbe supports the following notifications:

 - **Slack**.
 Using Webhook for notification
 - **Discord**.
 Using Webhook for notification